kflansburg/xshop/README.md

 #### Repository
 If the library and version to be tested is in a repository that is tracked by the container, it is easy to simply provide the information to APT and install this way.
 One of the goals of this project is to provide a repository of legacy versions prebuilt for debian:stable, #TODO link to list of libraries.

-Additionally if you wish to provide your on repo, say one produced by an xshop build project, you should modify the target Dockerfile to import your signing key and add the repository to the sources list. #TODO more here.
+Additionally if you wish to provide your own repo, say one produced by an xshop build project, you should modify the target Dockerfile to import your signing public key and add the repository to the sources list. #TODO more here.

 #### Debian
 If you have a Debian package, you can simply create a folder `library-version` in the target build context and place the package inside.

 #### Source
 If you have a source tarball, place it in the target build context.
-You will most likely have to modify the target Dockerfile to get this to compile, in the case of OpenSSL we must run `.config prefix=/usr` instead of `.Configure` and `make install_sw` intead of `make install`.
+You will most likely have to modify the target Dockerfile to get this to compile, in the case of OpenSSL we must run `./config prefix=/usr` instead of `./Configure` and `make install_sw` intead of `make install`.
 Note that the Dockerfile shows the usage of the template system to select which commands to pass to Docker.
 Other variables available to you are `library` and `version`.
 You can use these variables to splice into commands (for instance the apt-get install used for repository install), or you can use them for additional if statement based control.
 An example of this would be modifying the commands for compilation for very old versions.

 #### Running
 Next, to run a test.
 Here is my folder layout: